michaelrambeau/it/src/partials/subdocuments/angular.html.md

 Angular is different because it relies on a **specific HTML markup**.

-By using Angular specific attributes (such as "ng-model", ""ng-controller, "ng-repeat") the HTML page becomes dynamic.
+By using Angular specific attributes (such as "ng-model", "ng-controller, "ng-repeat") the HTML page becomes dynamic.
 You can also bind events directly adding "ng-click" to a button or "ng-change" to a combox.
 It can look like "old-fashioned" but it is very different from inline code such as onclick="myFunction()" because a "scope" has been provided.